CreativLogic/LifeOS/README.md

 if (savedTasks) setTasks(JSON.parse(savedTasks))

-Support
+**Support**

 If you encounter issues:

-1.
-Check this guide first
+1. Check this guide first

-2.
-Review the main README.md
+2. Review the main README.md

-3.
-Check browser console for errors
+3. Check browser console for errors

-4.
-Ensure all steps were followed correctly
+4. Ensure all steps were followed correctly

 License

 This template is provided for personal and commercial use.
 You may:

-•
-Use for personal productivity
+• Use for personal productivity

-•
-Customize for clients
+• Customize for clients

-•
-Resell as part of larger packages
+• Resell as part of larger packages

-•
-Modify and redistribute
+• Modify and redistribute